Pacific Palisades, Los Angeles: 1930–present

+In 2021, a wildfire destroyed about 1200 acres in Pacific Palisades and an arson suspect was detained.

+On January 7, 2025, the Palisades Fire began north of Bienveneda Ave.
+The fire was propelled at a rapid rate of spread due to extremely high Santa Ana Winds and critically dry brush.
+The fire quickly spread through the Palisades and neighboring communities before being fully contained on January 31.
+The fire destroyed 6,831 structures, damaged 973 structures, injured 3 civilians, 1 firefighter, and killed 12 civilians.
+It is the tenth-deadliest and third-most destructive California wildfire on record and the most destructive to occur in the history of the city of Los Angeles.

 Geography

-Pacific Palisades is about 7 mi west of the UCLA campus.
+Pacific Palisades is located about 7 mi west of the UCLA campus.
 The Santa Monica Mountain range runs through the northern and eastern sections of Pacific Palisades, accessible through a series of trailheads.

-The Pacific Palisades covers a total area of 24.31 sqmi, comprising 22.84 sqmi of land and 1.47 sqmi of water.
-The Palisades covers an area slightly larger than the island of Manhattan.
+Pacific Palisades covers a total area of 24.31 sqmi, comprising 22.84 sqmi of land and 1.47 sqmi of water.
+The Palisades coast is about 3 miles in length.

 Climate

 Pacific Palisades has a Mediterranean climate (Köppen Csb), and receives just enough annual precipitation to avoid semi-arid climate (BSh),.
 Daytime temperatures are generally temperate all year round.
 In winter, they average around 68 F giving it a tropical feel although it is a few degrees too cool to be a true tropical climate on average due to cool night temperatures.
 Pacific Palisades has plenty of sunshine throughout the year, with an average of only 35 days with measurable precipitation annually.

 Temperatures in the Palisades exceed 90 F on a dozen or so days in the year, from one day a month in April, May, June and November to three days a month in July, August, October and to five days in September.
 The average annual temperature of the sea is 63 F, from 58 F in January to 68 F in August.
 Hours of sunshine total more than 3,000 per year, from an average of 7 hours of sunshine per day in December to an average of 12 in July.
 Pacific Palisades, like much of the rest of the southern California coast, is subject to a late spring/early summer weather phenomenon called "June Gloom".
 This involves overcast or foggy skies in the morning that yield to sun by early afternoon.